-Learn how to make you own simple compound and recurve bows and arrows.
-If your bullets do run out, the need for a silent weapon arises, you will be very glad you invested the time and a little money to fully supply the prepper compound with bows and arrows.
+Learn how to make your own simple compound and recurve bows and arrows.
+If your bullets run out, the need for a silent weapon arises, you will be very glad you invested the time and a little money to fully supply the prepper compound with bows and arrows.

 13. Blacksmithing and Forge Making